dan-wright-1/Home-Analysis-Data-Prep/README.md

 ## 📦 Introduction

-Welcome to my Home Investment Analysis project!
+Welcome to my Home Investment Data Cleaning project!
 In one of my data science courses, we used R to prepare a real estate dataset to assist a fictional stakeholder in identifying mobile home parks that are viable investment opportunities.
 This case focused on data cleaning and preparation, ensuring that the dataset was formatted and ready for analysis.
-The data was provided in both wide and long formats, requiring multiple transformation steps to meet business requirements.

 ## 📉 Problem Statement

-The dataset was Our objective was to clean and consolidate property data for investment analysis.
-The goal was to provide a single, structured dataset with one row per property and columns representing relevant features, allowing the stakeholder to effectively assess investment opportunities in mobile home parks.
+Two datasets were provided, one in wide and the other in long formats, requiring multiple transformation steps to meet business requirements.
+Our objective was to clean and consolidate property data for investment analysis by providing a single, structured dataset with one row per property and columns representing relevant features, allowing the stakeholder to effectively assess investment opportunities in mobile home parks.

 ## 🗂️ Data Overview

-* **Data Source:** Scraped data from a real estate investment website.
-* **Formats:** One wide dataset and one long dataset.
+* **Data Sources:** One wide dataset with location-related information and one long dataset with pricing and purchase-related information.
+Kaggle.
 * **Identifiers:** A unique `id` column links data between the wide and long formats.
 * **Key Features:** Property name, location, price, property size, occupancy rate, amenities, and payment methods.
 * **Data Issues:** Missing data, inconsistent formats, multiple price listings, and unstructured attribute columns.